Significant revisions since the last chapter update are highlighted in the CIG Table of Updates which is available on the PHAC website.

 Spectrum of clinical illness

 Respiratory diphtheria affects the mucous membrane of the upper respiratory tract.
 Symptoms include a mild fever, sore throat, difficulty swallowing, malaise and loss of appetite.
 It can progress to acute respiratory distress, upper airway obstruction and asphyxia in young children.
-An adherent, asymmetrical, grayish white membrane visible on the tonsils and oropharynx typically appears within 2 to 3 days of illness.
+An adherent, asymmetrical, grayish white membrane, visible on the tonsils and oropharynx, typically appears within 2 to 3 days of illness.
 Dissemination of diphtheria toxin can result in systemic complications such as myocarditis and central nervous system effects.
-The case-fatality rate is about 5% to 10%; the highest rates occur among the unvaccinated very young, and elderly, and in non-endemic countries because diagnosis is often late.
-Localized infection of the skin (cutaneous diphtheria) may occur but is rarely associated with systemic complications.
+The case-fatality rate is about 5% to 10%; the highest rates occur among the unimmunized who are very young, and unimmunized elderly, and in non-endemic countries, because diagnosis is often late.
+Localized infection of the skin (cutaneous diphtheria) may occur, but is rarely associated with systemic complications.

 For complete prescribing information, consult the product leaflet or information contained within Health Canada’s authorized product monographs available through the Drug Product Database.
-Refer to Table 1 and Table 2 in General Considerations in Part 1 for lists of all vaccines and passive immunizing agents available for use in Canada and their contents.
+Refer to Table 1 and Table 2 in Contents of Immunizing Agents Available for Use in Canada in Part 1 for lists of all vaccines and passive immunizing agents available for use in Canada and their contents.

 Diphtheria toxoid protects against the systemic effects of diphtheria toxin but does not directly protect against infection.
 Carriage of C. diphtheriae can occur in immunized individuals, but the rate of carriage is lower in immunized populations.
 After a complete primary series, more than 97% of vaccinees develop antibody concentrations that are protective against diphtheria toxin.
 In studies assessing booster response, 100% of vaccinees had a protective antibody titre one month after the booster dose.
 Antitoxin is believed to persist at protective concentrations for 10 years or more.